 A good admin understands these possible risks and takes measures.

-A G Suite admin should regularly audit all third-party apps installed by users and allow or deny their access.
+A Google Workspace admin should regularly audit all third-party apps installed by users and allow or deny their access.
 The audit ensures transparency of the apps and allows you to mitigate or avoid risks permanently.
 You can perform the audit through the Security, Apps , and Device management links in the admin console.
 However, a manual audit is time-consuming.

 With Spinbackup’s 3rd-party apps audit, you get full visibility of all 3rd-party apps installed with assigned risk levels.
-This security feature provides an administrator with a set of tools to monitor and detect risky applications and prevent corporate data from leaks caused by suspicious or dangerous software.
+This security feature provides an administrator with a set of tools to monitor and detect risky applications.
+It helps prevent corporate data from leaks caused by suspicious or dangerous software.

 We wrote a thorough guide for IT administrators and security experts on how to assess applications in Google Marketplace; you can read it here.→